 How to get the pilot role for Millennium Falcon: Smugglers Run

-When you are in the standby queue for Smugglers Run, you will get to the top, and a cast member will hand you a “role” card.
-If you do not receive the card you want, there might be a few options to change.
+When you reach the end of the standby queue for Smugglers Run, a cast member hands you a role card.
+If you do not receive the role card you want, there might be a few options to change.

-The roles fo Smugglers Run are as follows: two pilots, two gunners, and two engineers.
+The roles for Smugglers Run are as follows: two pilots, two gunners, and two engineers.

 First, you can ask to trade roles with the people in your party.
 From my experience, they handed a younger child in my party a pilot card, but she didn’t want to be a pilot.
 So her party traded cards with me, and I was able to pilot.

 Another option is to ask to be the pilot.
-If so, you will be held back 1-2 groups and then a cast member will allow you to take the pilot card and move forward.
-So you are basically trading a few moments longer wait for the pilot card.
+If so, you will be held back 1-2 groups, and then a cast member will allow you to take the pilot card and move forward.
+So you are trading a few moments longer wait for the pilot card.

-This is not set in stone, so during high volume cases moving forward, it might not be an option.
-If having a specific role is a big deal to someone in your party I recommend asking the cast member.
-It never hurts to ask and if it doesn’t work out, don’t be too disappointed.
+This practice is not set in stone, so it might not be an option during high-volume times.
+If having a specific role is a big deal to someone in your party, I recommend asking the cast member.
+It never hurts to ask, and if it doesn’t work out, don’t be too disappointed.

-There is a special line for Rider Swap and Disability Access.
+There is a separate line for Rider Swap and Disability Access.

 What if I only want to see the queue?